Doctoral Program

 Decisions regarding admission to the doctoral program are made once a year by the Office of Graduate Studies in Arts & Sciences in consultation with the Doctoral Admissions Committee of the Department of Education (comprised of Department's tenured and tenure track faculty).

 All students are admitted for the fall semester.
-In order to be considered for admission, an applicant must submit a complete dossier to Washington University no later than December 4th which includes:
+In order to be considered for admission, an applicant must submit a complete dossier to Washington University by the published deadline.

 1. Completed application